oma0256/blog-api/README.md

 # blog-api
-Simple blog api to level up in express js and mongoose
+Simple blog api in express js and mongoose